 Unique to the TITLE Championship, the event is being fished using the MLF catch-weigh-immediate release format.
-A select group of 25 pros (Group A) will compete on Days 1 and 3 (Monday & Wednesday), with the other 25 pros (Group B) competing on Days 2 and 4 (Tuesday & Thursday).
-The Top 10 pros from each group based on their cumulative two-day total will advance to Friday’s Knockout Round.
-Only the Top 10 pros will continue on to the sixth and final day of competition Saturday, with the winner earning the inaugural Tackle Warehouse TITLE Championship Belt presented by Toyota.
+A select group of 25 pros (Group A) will compete on Days 1 & 3 (Monday & Wednesday), with the other 25 pros (Group B) competing on Days 2 & 4 (Tuesday & Thursday).
+The top-10 pros from each group based on their cumulative two-day total will advance to Day 5 (Friday).
+Only the top 10 pros will continue on to the sixth and final day of competition Saturday, with the winner earning the inaugural Tackle Warehouse TITLE Championship Belt presented by Toyota.

 Attendance is limited to anglers and essential staff and fans are encouraged to follow the event online through expanded broadcast coverage at MajorLeagueFishing.com and read the daily coverage, live blogs and photos at FLWFishing.com.